Chelsea, Massachusetts: The Great Chelsea Fire of 1908

-On April 12, 1908, nearly half the city was destroyed in the first of two great fires.
-The fire left 18,000 people, 56 percent of the population, homeless.
-Many of the city's residents were taken in by those whose homes had survived the fire; others sought refuge in nearby Revere.
-It would take the city about two and a half years to rebuild and five years to surpass the extent of 1908's infrastructure.
-The city was also laid out differently after the fire, with wider streets and more access for emergency vehicles.
+On April 12, 1908, nearly half the city was destroyed in the first Great Chelsea Fire, which left 18,000 people, 56% of the population, homeless.
+Many residents were taken in by those whose homes had survived, while others sought refuge in nearby Revere.
+The city took about two and a half years to rebuild and five years to surpass the scale of its pre-1908 infrastructure.
+Following the fire, the city was redesigned with wider streets and better access for emergency vehicles.